 battery life on mobile devices, but not so much for performance.
 It has

 difficulties dealing with programs that spawn multiple threads to fully

 exploit the CPU's potential.
 As a result, MD simulations of small

 proteins may run noticeably slower, but the difference becomes smaller

-currently not working reliably.
+can work fine or crash.
 Both problems have been reported to